-8 In April 2020, Fitch downgraded the District's GO rating to AA+ and IDR to A- and placed both ratings on Negative outlook.
-This is due to concerns about the "amplified pressure on the District's revenues, budgetary balance and financial resilience" given the corona virus-related economic contraction.
+&lt;sup>7 In April 2020, Fitch downgraded the District's GO rating to AA+ and IDR to A- and placed both ratings on Negative outlook.
+This was due to concerns about the "amplified pressure on the District's revenues, budgetary balance and financial resilience" given the corona virus-related economic contraction.